potatoeggy/eifueo/docs/snc4mz.md

 Although the boiling point of an alcohol will always be higher than its corresponding alkane, the difference between the two will decrease as chain length increases as the proportion of force the alcohol provides decreases relative to the larger contributor in the LDF from the main chain.

-#### Boiling/melting point

-Polar compounds have significantly higher boiling/melting points.
+Low mass **esters** smell good, and large mass esters are oily/waxy.

+**Amines** smell bad and are all Bronsted-Lowry weak bases because they can accept protons and form dative bonds.

+The solubility of compounds is directly related to their melting/boiling point — compounds that cannot hydrogen bond with themselves but can with water have an advantage.

+From greatest to lowest melting point:

+**Hydrogen bonding**

+   - Water is able to hydrogen bond with two other molecules per molecule, efficiently using all its lone pairs and Hs.
+   - Carboxylic acids are less efficient than water but more than alcohols as an the OH can attract to an O on a different molecule.
+   - Alcohols
+   - Primary/secondary amines can hydrogen bond but the N-H bond is less polar than O-H, decreasing its strength.

+**Dipole-dipole interaction**

+   - Aldehydes and ketones
+   - Esters are less polar than aldehydes because the single bond O attracts electrons from the C=O.
+   - Ethers have horizontal components to their dipole vectors that cancel out, so they are least polar.

+**London dispersion forces**

+   - Alkynes' triple bonds means that packing is easier, increasing LDFs.
+   - Alkanes
-A triple bond means that packing is easier, increasing London dispersion forces.
-A double bond means that there are less electrons than their counterparts and weaker LDF.
+   - Alkenes' double bonds means that there are less electrons than their alkane counter parts, reducing LDFs.

+$$\ce{
+water >> \\
+carboxylic acids > alcohols > amines >> \\
+ethers > aldehydes/ketones >> \\
-$$\ce{alcohols >> alkynes > alkanes > alkenes}$$
+alkynes > alkanes > alkenes
+}$$

 ## Resources